 Coffee has been prepared and drunk long before coffee filters were manufactured.

-So if you find yourself in desperate need of that cup of coffee, but have run out of filters, there are several suitable substitutes.
+If you find yourself in desperate need of that cup of coffee, but have run out of filters, there are several suitable coffee filter substitutes.

 - Instant Coffee